 Answering these questions can help you decide how your marketing files, data, and systems are configured for efficient and transparent marketing approvals.
 Identifying which team members and collaborators should have access to which versions of a content piece helps build a more actionable and controlled marketing approval process.

 This can be a daunting task to implement and enforce.
-It’s easy to think, “we don’t use deadlines because they don’t work, or “‘we can’t enforce deadlines on our clients” or that we move too fast for deadlines.
+It’s easy to think, “We don’t use deadlines because they don’t work, “‘We can’t enforce deadlines on our clients,” or that we move too fast for deadlines.

 However, over 80% of marketers have said they encounter issues getting feedback and that approval times become even longer when external reviewers are added to the mix.

 While reducing feedback delays, the confusion starts when you implement tools to keep everyone on the same page and engaged with your collaboration efforts on content.
-Features like decision checklists, approval deadline reminder, and marketing workflow automation can help codify and standardize these key oversight markers into your marketing approval process.
+Features like decision checklists, approval deadline reminders, and marketing workflow automation can help codify and standardize these key oversight markers in your marketing approval process.